anthonyhuang07/ICS2O1-FPT/src/devlog.md

 # 2023-05-31

 - Added music, and still worked on the level object, still struggling and wondering how this thing would work.

+# 2023-06-01

+- Changed the song, still trying to figure this thing out.
+Banging my head right now